Medialens’s embarrassing archive (part 8) – CENSORSHIP January 4, 2010Posted by dissident93 in Medialens.

 As for “gagging” you, I guess we could claim IBC are gagging everyone by not having a comparable message board.
 (Medialens’s reply to a banned poster who’d defended IBC)

 Or, as Edwards/Cromwell childishly replied after their censorship and general ignorance on IBC-related matters were revealed in a debate with IBC’s Josh Dougherty: “Where’s your message board, Josh?”.
-Perhaps Medialens’s plan is to save the planet with petty remarks based on astonishingly bad logic?
+(Here’s another example of such juvenile responses from the Medialens editors – it compares Josh to one of their old girlfriends).
+Perhaps Medialens’s plan is to save the planet with petty remarks and poor logic?
 (For an update on this, please see footnote 4).

 Manufacture of (bogus) consensus